vasanthramselvarajan/Microsoft-classifying-cybersecurity-incidents/README.md

 ### 2. Data Preprocessing
 - **Handling Missing Data**: Identify and address missing values through strategies like imputation or removal.
-- **Feature Engineering**: Create or modify features to improve model performance (e.g., combining related features, deriving new features from timestamps, or normalizing numerical variables).
+- **Feature Engineering**: Create or modify features to improve model performance (e.g. deriving new features from timestamps, or normalizing numerical variables).
 - **Encoding Categorical Variables**: Convert categorical features to numerical values using methods like one-hot encoding, label encoding, or target encoding.

 ### 3. Data Splitting